Maikxx/css-to-the-rescue-1819/README.md

 [Demo link](https://css-to-the-rescue-maikel.netlify.com)

-This application aims to create a **response restaurant menu** using mainly CSS and HTML.
+This application aims to create a **response restaurant menu** using HTML5 and CSS.
-I received the task to create this using **no classes and no ids** to target elements.
+I received the task to create this using **no classes and no ids** to target elements in CSS.

 The **restrictions** I picked are: